NatashaRy/house-price-predictor/README.md

 ## Credits

-* **Co-Pilot**: I've frequently used Co-Pilot in VScode to help me solve problems when I've got stuck and also to double-check spelling and potential typos, as English is not my native language.
+* [**Co-Pilot**](https://code.visualstudio.com/docs/copilot/overview): I've frequently used Co-Pilot in VScode to help me solve problems when I've got stuck and also to double-check spelling and potential typos, as English is not my native language.
-* **[Walkthrough Project 02](#https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DDA101+1/courseware/bba260bd5cc14e998b0d7e9b305d50ec/c83c55ea9f6c4e11969591e1b99c6c35/)**: Some code in steps 04 - Feature Engineering and 05 - Model Training I have fully or partially used or modified code from walkthought project 2: Churnometer to move forward with my ML model.
+* [**Code Institute - Walkthrough Project 02 - Churnometer**](#https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DDA101+1/courseware/bba260bd5cc14e998b0d7e9b305d50ec/c83c55ea9f6c4e11969591e1b99c6c35/): Some code in steps [04 - Feature Engineering](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/jupyter_notebooks/04-FeatureEngineering.ipynb) and [05 - Model Training and Evaluation](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/jupyter_notebooks/05-ModelTraining.ipynb) I have fully or partially used or modified code from Walkthought project 2: Churnometer to move forward with my ML model.
-* **ChatGPT**: I've used ChatGPT, an AI-model created by OpenAI, thoughout the project to help me discuss and review my codes.
-It especially helped me during the data cleaning phase, I had problems with `missing values` for `GarageFinish`, which meant that I couldn't save and load the files as I had intended.
-To solve the problem, I asked ChatGpt to help me with an alternative solution, which ended up with me switching to the `parquet` file format instead.
+* [**Abacus AI**](https://abacus.ai/): I've used Abacus AI, a platform created by Bindu Reddy, Arvind Sundararajan, and Siddartha Naidu, throughout the project to discuss and review my code.
+It was particularly helpful during the data cleaning phase, especially for handling `missing values` in `GarageFinish`, which led me to switch to the `parquet` file format for better compatibility.

 ### Content
 * **Repository Template**: I've used the [repository template](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) provided by [Code Institute](https://codeinstitute.net) for this project.

 ### Media

-* **Screenshot for README.md**: [AmIResponsive](https://ui.dev/amiresponsive)
+* **Screenshot of Streamlit Dashboard on different devices for README.md**: [AmIResponsive](https://ui.dev/amiresponsive)
 * **Emojis on dashboard**: Windows emojis